ppy/osu-wiki/wiki/Tournaments/HC/en.md

 ### General

-1. This tournament is broken up into 3 divisions of player versus player (this is discussed more in [stages](#stage)), with a single-elimination bracket.
+1. This tournament is broken up into 3 divisions of player versus player (this is discussed more in the [tournament staging](#tournament-staging) section), with a single-elimination bracket.
 2. The scoring system used will be **ScoreV2**.
 3. This tournament is an **osu!standard** tournament.
 4. Match scheduling is decided by the organizers.
 Players may feel free to ask for a reschedule if the given schedule conflicts with the player.
 If a reschedule is approved, it may not be streamed or recorded due to staff availability.